sreya2906/Identifier-Name-Linter/README.md

 > The first run takes few extra seconds to complete as it clones all the required tree_sitter language parsers.
 This step is not repeated in consecutive runs.

+> Unauthenticated access to GITHub APIs has a limitation of 60 requests per hour, so testing on very big GIT repos might get interrupted after 2-3 attempts.

 ### Verifying the Output files:
 * `output1.txt` and `output2.txt` file will be generated at the respective paths specified while running main.py